VRFYP2019/Not-Dodgeball/Docs/Them Lit FYP Information.md

 - Two player game with both players are put into a rectangular room at opposite sides.
 - Each player has a goal which the aim is to score points into the opposing players goal.
     - Player's goal is attached to the player and will move as the player moves, following behind at a set distance.
+    - The goal has two states - Stationary and Following.
+        - A Stationary goal will have its position locked at where the goal's last Following position was.
-    - The goal will follow the player's yaw (Y-axis) rotation only.
+        - A Following goal will be following the player.
+    - When the player scores a goal, their own goal will be Following.
+    - When the opposing player scores a goal, the player's goal will be Stationary.
 - Game starts with each player owning 1 ball (TBC).
     - Players can spawn and throw as many balls as they own, with a short cooldown between spawning.
     - Either hand controller can spawn the ball.